 - viaSport strongly recommends that 1) clubs acknowledge the risks of restarting, 2) clubs align with CCBC's updated Plan, and 3) club boards approve their club's latest COVID-19 Safety Plan. - The plan should be posted (e.g., on club website and/or lodge) and reviewed with relevant staff/volunteers/participants. - Participants in club-directed activities should be asked to complete a Participant Agreement acknowledging their acceptance of the risks.
 (See sample on pg.
-33).
+34).
 CCBC has created an online Participant Agreement that may suit your needs.
 (Registrant names are public.) - Relevant staff, coaches, volunteers and participants should complete the online Self-Assessment Tool on a daily basis when participating in group activities.
 Link: https://bc.thrive.health/covid19/en - Close physical proximity should still be minimized as much as possible. - Groups can form a cohort if it's difficult to maintain 2m during sport-specific activities (e.g., a Jackrabbit group, a club team that is regularly training together, a multi-day camp, etc).
-When outside the field of play, 2m should be maintained between all participants, and if physical distancing cannot be maintained (e.g., shuttle vehicle, team van), masks should be worn. - Although cohorts can be up to 100 people for our sport, the max group size remains at 50, so there needs to be adequate space between groups (e.g., in different areas of stadium). - For more info on cohorts, please see Appendix B, or page 23 of viaSport's Guidelines.
-For a detailed description of everything Phase 3 includes, please read pages 21-27.
+When outside the field of play, 2m should be maintained between all participants, and if physical distancing cannot be maintained (e.g., vehicles), masks should be worn. - Although cohorts can be up to 100 people for our sport, realistically group sizes will be much smaller (e.g. a Jackrabbit group, a women's group).
+Keep groups separate, e.g., in different areas of the stadium. - For events/programs, keep participant contact info on file for 30 days for contact tracing purposes. - For competition guidelines, see page 5. - For more info on cohorts, please see Appendix B, or page 24 of viaSport's Guidelines.
+For a detailed description of everything Phase 3 includes, please read pages 22-28.